Knowledgeable KY Attorney Serving Victims of DUI & Drug Accidents

 Who Is Responsible for a DUI or DWI Accident?

 You may think that the fault of a drug or alcohol-related motor vehicle accident is obviously the driver who is under the influence.
 However, DUI and DWI cases and be complex, and the fault could ultimately involve one or more other parties.
 For example, the following parties could be at-fault for your accident and injuries:

-A business that served the alcohol.
+- A business that served alcohol.
 Kentucky Dram Shop law states that an alcohol vendor, such as a bar or restaurant, may be at-fault if a reasonable person should have known that a customer was visibly intoxicated before he or she was served.